How to Start Exercising Again?

 However, do take your time to develop this habit.
 Every person is different in how soon they can successfully form a good habit.
 Research suggests that it could take up to 10 weeks (2.5 months) for most people to realistically establish a habit.

 The beginning phase of establishing any type of routine will always be challenging.
-If it initially feels overwhelming, start with small and manageable behaviour changes.
+If it initially feels overwhelming, start with small and manageable behavior changes.
 Why?
 It is a good way to manage your expectations, and it would hurt less just in case a failure happens.

 Don't go to the gym to impress anyone but yourself.
 Maintaining a healthy body and mind should be more than just looking good.
 It should also make you feel fantastic, give you confidence, and motivate you to strive for excellence.
 Keep in mind that you should only care about the results you get for yourself and not what other people think you should look like.
 You should be proud of yourself and feel good after each workout.